 Do you live locally to New Quay?
-Would you like to be involved in our research, education and awareness-raising programmes?
-Or do you have any specific skills in website creation, fundraising, the media, DIY, accountancy, exhibition, interior or graphic design, video filming and editing and would like to help with project development?
+Would you like to become involved with our research and engagement work?
+Or do you have any specific skills e.g. in graphic design or fundraising and would like to help with project development?

 YOU DON’T NEED A BACKGROUND IN SCIENCE TO GET INVOLVED!

 Volunteers assist with a range of activities including –

 - Boat based marine megafauna surveys (weather dependent)

 - Manning our visitor centre – inspiring visitors